salockhart/salockhart.github.io/_presentations/microfrontends.md

 Notes:

+- So why is this a problem?
+- (next)
 - Well, bigger applications probably have more developers all working on the same codebase.
+- (next)
 - Bigger applications also mean longer build times, both locally and in your CI pipeline.
   - When your application takes an hour to build… you have a problem.
+- (next)
+- And, loading that giant frontend application means that your users have to wait!

 ---